mevansam/openstack-cookbook/README.md

 ## Contributing

 1. Fork the repository on Github
-2. Create the
+2. Create and test the template
+3. Document how to use the template
-5. Submit a Pull Request
+4. Submit a Pull Request

 ## License and Authors